Allergy to Chemicals caused my Dermatitis

 What are the symptoms of atopic dermatitis?

 The primary symptom of atopic dermatitis is dry, itchy skin that often turns into a red rash.
-During a flare, atopic dermatitis becomes a red, itchy rash.
-Many different physical and internal factors can trigger an eczema flare-up.
-The resulting inflammation causes increased blood flow and the urge to itch.
+During a flare, the condition worsens into intensely itchy, inflamed patches.
+Many physical and internal factors can trigger these flare-ups, with inflammation increasing blood flow and the urge to itch.

 Atopic dermatitis presents different symptoms depending on a person’s age.